-When a person with pulmonary TB coughs or sneezes, fine droplets of sputum containing the TB germ are projected into the air and can stay there for hours, especially in enclosed spaces.
+When a person with pulmonary TB coughs or sneezes, microdroplets of expectorations containing TB microbes are projected in the air and can remain suspended for hours, especially in confined spaces.

 TB microbes can also spread through the air when someone cries, shouts, laughs, speaks or simply breathes.
 TB is not spread through handshakes or mere touching.